Pathfinder22/Pathfinder22/README.md

 - 👋 Hi, I’m @Pathfinder22
 - 👀 I’m interested in Machine Learning and Artificial intelligence.
 Anything to view with data and visualization.
-- 🌱 I’m currently learning AI & ML
-- 💞️ I’m looking to collaborate on Data visualization or modeling projects.
 - 📫 You can reach me on my email

 <!---